 lr-vba-next is a faster yet less accurate emulator possibly useful for those on a RPi2B: it is not available on the RPi0 or RPi1.

 lr-gpsp is the default emulator for the RPi0 and RPi1: expect inaccurate emulation.
-It runs full speed on the RPi0, but doesn't run all games full speed, and some games may not even be playable.
+It runs most games full speed on the RPi0, but doesn't run all games full speed, and some games may not even be playable.

-gpSP is advised for full speed emulation on the RPi1 and for problematic titles on the RPi0.
-It may require manual controller reconfiguration, but outside of that has a user-friendly Select+Start exit hotkey and a Select+R hotkey to access the built-in menu enabled by default.
+gpSP is advised for general full speed emulation on the RPi1 and for problematic titles on the RPi0.
+It may require manual controller reconfiguration, but outside of that has a user-friendly Select+Start exit combination and a Select+R combination to access the built-in menu enabled by default.

 Accepted File Extensions: .7z .gba .zip